One free agent every NFL team must sign during 2025 offseason

 Free agent target: Alaric Jackson, OT

 At 6-foot-7, 345 pounds, Alaric Jackson is a mountain of a man.
-The Jets have signaled that they are moving on from Aaron Rodgers, but they will need a blindside protector for whoever quarterbacks the team next season.
+The Jets have signaled that they are moving on from Aaron Rodgers, but they will need a blindside protector for whoever will quarterback the team next season.

 Pittsburgh Steelers